mainlyetcetera/mod_0_skills/classes/class_1.md

-## Class that exists in a restaurant: employee
+## Class that exists in a restaurant: Employee

 **Attributes**
   * isFrontOfHouse _(boolean)_